17 Best 404 Page Examples to Reclaim Lost Visitors

 If your 404 page isn’t well designed, it could signal a dead end for visitors and offer them nowhere else to go.
 This can result in losing a ton of potential customers.

-Instead, you can do something similar to this 404 page from Brett Terpstra.
-He immediately recognizes that something went wrong, and instead of leaving it at that, he offers suggestions for what you might be looking for.
+Instead, you can do something like this 404 page from Brett Terpstra.
+He immediately recognizes something went wrong, and instead of leaving it at that, he offers suggestions for what you might be looking for.

 While the page isn’t flashy, it’s super-useful.

 You can create something similar by looking at your website analytics to find which articles people search for most.